Slack commands

 1. /away

-The dot next to your display name in Slack indicates your availability.
-By default, Slack sets and keeps it to “active” when Slack is open on your desktop or mobile device.
-It shows you “away” only after ten minutes of desktop inactivity or if you close the app on your mobile device.
+The dot next to your display name in Slack indicates your availability status.
+By default, Slack sets this to “active” when the app is open on your desktop or mobile device.
+It will change to “away” after ten minutes of inactivity on the desktop or if you close the app on your mobile device.

 2. /active